 Different molecules, different mechanisms

-Elvanse (lisdexamfetamine) is a prodrug that converts to d-amphetamine in the bloodstream.
-Concerta XL (methylphenidate) uses an osmotic release system (OROS) that delivers methylphenidate gradually through a laser-drilled hole in the tablet.
+Elvanse (lisdexamfetamine) is a medication your body activates gradually that converts to d-amphetamine in the bloodstream.
+Concerta XL (methylphenidate) uses an gradual release system (a gradual-release mechanism) that delivers methylphenidate gradually through a laser-drilled hole in the tablet.
 These are fundamentally different medications that happen to treat the same condition.

 Neither is objectively "better".
 They suit different people for different reasons.
 The choice between them is clinical, based on your response, your side effect profile, and your daily schedule.